What Are Ground Squirrels?

 Scrape marks on trees and vines, sheds, and garages as well as gravel scraped out from under concrete are common squirrel damages property owners in California notice when these pests have become a problem on their land.

 Ground squirrels also cause damage to foundations, pool, and other structures.
 In fact, in the video below, you’ll see ground squirrel damage to a walkway at a school in Santa Clara, CA.

-Serving the San Francisco Bay area, the Monterrey Bay area, and Sonoma County, Smith’s has helped evict ground squirrels from orchards, schools, and other commercial environments as well as residential properties.
+Serving the San Francisco Bay area, the Monterey Bay area, and Sonoma County, Smith’s has helped evict ground squirrels from orchards, schools, and other commercial environments as well as residential properties.

-Visit our ground squirrel control page to learn how we get rid of these pests or simply give us a call!
+Visit our ground squirrel control page to learn how we get rid of these pests, or simply give us a call!